-I started Dragon’s Trail nearly thirty years ago, as a senior English project in high school; the ubiquitous “what if?” that every teenager writes when he dreams that his Dungeons and Dragons group somehow gets transported into the game for real.
+I started creating the world that became Dragon’s Trail nearly thirty years ago, as a senior English project in high school; the ubiquitous “what if?” that every teenager writes when he dreams that his Dungeons and Dragons group somehow gets transported into the game for real.

 I rewrote and refined it all through my twenties as a hobby while playing in a band.
 Honing my craft, or so I figured.
 I submitted it for publication more times than I care to count; I still have the folder on a hard drive with an Excel spreadsheet listing publishing houses, submission dates, and quotes from rejection letters.
 The spreadsheet is pages long.
 Pages.
 I don’t know why anyone puts themselves through this, but let’s just say there’s a reason they call it “submission.”
 Assume the position.